 For policymakers, our findings should also generate clear prescriptions for developing strategies to encourage states to act in pro-social ways.
 For example, motivating states to engage in greater commitment to human rights may be less productive if the Scandinavian countries are the standard to which states expect to be compared.
-For states outside of this peer group and lower in the international hierarchy, changes in a lower-ranked state's status won't affect its standing relative to Norway and those efforts may therefore seem fruitless.
+For states outside of this group and lower in the international hierarchy, changes in their status won't be comparable to Norway and those efforts may therefore seem fruitless.
 However, generating new types of peers may be one means of encouraging status competition.
 For example, in the wake of the January 6th right-wing attack on the US capitol, pundits and experts alike lamented the US' loss of status, with one official noting "It is a very sad day in America when an official from corrupt and authoritarian Venezuela expresses 'concern for the violent events' at the U.S. Capitol and 'hopes that the American people will open a new path toward stability and social justice" (Arnson et al. 2021).
 While the US was not rendered less democratic than Venezuela by the attack, the quoted official implicitly sees the US' status decline in relation to Venezuela, a state which might not normally be included amongst the US's peer nations.
-Policymakers should pay attention to both existing peer groups and potential reshaping of peer groups to generate pressure for policy changes.
+Policymakers should pay attention to targeted comparisons and the potential reshaping of peer groups to generate pressure for policy change.